Karlan Grant: Loan to Crawley Town

 On 30 January 2018, Grant joined Crawley Town on loan until the end of the 2017–18 season.
 He made an immediate impact at the West Sussex club, scoring 8 goals in his first 9 appearances for them.
 He made 15 appearances in total for Crawley, scoring 9 goals.

 Huddersfield Town

 On 30 January 2019, Grant joined Huddersfield Town for an undisclosed fee, signing a contract until the summer of 2022 with the club.
 He made his debut for the Yorkshire club three days later in a 5–0 away loss to Chelsea where he came on as a substitute.
 On 9 February 2019, Grant scored his first Huddersfield goal on his second Town appearance in a 2–1 home loss against Arsenal.

 West Bromwich Albion

 On 15 October 2020, West Bromwich Albion announced the signing of Grant on a six-year contract for an undisclosed fee, reported to be £15 million.

 On 26 October 2020, Grant scored his first league goal for Albion in a 1–1 away draw against Brighton & Hove Albion.
-In an EFL Cup tie, against Sheffield United, Grant was substituted on, scored the winning goal, got injured and was resubstituted 15 minutes later.
+In an EFL Cup tie, against Sheffield United, Grant was substituted on and scored the winning goal, but was injured and resubstituted 15 minutes later.

+On 15 May 2026, the club said it had offered Grant a new contract.

+Loan to Cardiff City

+On 15 July 2023, Grant signed for Championship club Cardiff City on a season-long loan deal.

+Charlton Athletic (second spell)

+On 19 July 2026, Grant returned to Charlton Athletic on a free transfer, after signing a two-year deal.